Stone Bridge (Saint Petersburg): History and architecture

 The modern Stone Bridge was constructed in the period of 1774–78.
 Engineer V.I.Nazimov designed the project and engineer I.N.Borisov supervised the construction.
 The bridge replaced an older wooden Middle bridge which had existed at the same location since 1752.
 Prior to that time the bridges were wooden, and this was one of the first bridges built out of stone in St. Petersburg.

-The arch of the bridge is composed from granite.
+The arch of the bridge is composed of granite.
 The facade features flat granite blocks which alternate with four face pyramid shaped blocks (see picture on the left).
 Initially, the bridge featured four curved stairs descending to the water, but they were removed at the end of 19th century.
 Except for that detail, the bridge remained unchanged through the centuries.
-The pattern of railing repeats the one of the embankment.
+The pattern of railings repeats that of the embankment.

 The arch of the bridge is moderately steep.
 The first buses that appeared in Saint Petersburg had problems entering the bridge.
 When the bus was full, the driver would ask passengers to leave the bus at the entrance to the bridge, and cross the bridge on foot, while the empty bus would go over it.